CivicDataLab/up-fiscal-data-explore/README.md

 - Pre-process the data to combining various files extracted
 - Clean to the data to normalize to begin analysis
 - Verify the accuracy of data extracted through automated checks
-- Explore and viualise data to identify key focus areas
+- Explore and visualise data to identify key focus areas

 The `tidyverse` and supporting packages from `R` are employed to conduct this exercise.